Assessing the data-analysis impact of LISA orbit approximations using a GPU-accelerated response model: Discussion

 The creation of a fast generic time-domain response function for \gls{lisa} will finally allow the \gls{lisa} Community to perform full Bayesian inference with accurate \gls{lisa} constellation orbital information.
 Prior to the creation of this fast response function, all \gls{lisa}-based analyses were either too slow to scale to the level necessary for \gls{mcmc}-style techniques or were performed with templates built from approximated methods.
 Now, with the construction of any time-domain template that is fast enough for \glspl{mcmc}, there is an immediately implementable response function ready for the task.

 This not only produces a more accurate analysis, but it also allows us to perform a wider range of tests to understand the impact of various response approximations.
 This is an important question, because, as previously mentioned, all current analysis codes use such approximations, such as the equal-armlength setup examined in this paper.
 The main reason for this is that these orbits are analytic, which allows for a variety of flexible implementations.
+Further quantifying these systematic effects will help the \gls{lisa} community to understand where its currently available and most efficient tools can be used, as well as how to effectively allocate resources to make necessary improvements to different areas of LISA data analysis.

 The advantage of analytic orbits manifests differently in the link projection and \gls{tdi} portions of the \gls{lisa} response.
 In the projections, due to \gls{lisa}'s time-dependent motion, the positions of the spacecraft have to be computed for a given array of times.
-In fast models, where the response can be computed on a \textit{sparse grid} in the time-domain (such as \texttt{FastGB}~\cite{Cornish:2007if}), the projections remain tractable with more accurate orbits, because they only involves computing spacecraft locations at given times.
+In fast models, where the response can be computed on a \textit{sparse grid} in the time-domain (such as \texttt{FastGB}~\cite{Cornish:2007if}), the projections remain tractable with more accurate orbits, because they only involve computing spacecraft locations at given times.
 When evaluating frequency-domain waveforms and response functions (such as \texttt{bbhx}~\cite{Katz:2021uax}), the time-frequency correspondence of each harmonic mode is used to determine the position of the \gls{lisa} constellation at a given frequency.
-Therefore, if the orbital information is input into the response code as an interpolant, the projections in the frequency domain waveforms will also be quite flexible to orbital adjustments.
+Therefore, if the orbital information is input into the response code as an interpolant, the projections in the frequency-domain waveforms will also be quite flexible to orbital adjustments.

 During \gls{tdi}, the frequency domain is greatly affected by the equal-armlength approximation.
 Currently, all \gls{mcmc}-capable response codes evaluate the \gls{tdi} combinations in the frequency domain.
 Working in the frequency domain and assuming equal-armlengths vastly simplifies the \gls{tdi} computation.
 In the time-domain response function used in this work, each term in \cref{eq:tdi1} or \cref{eq:tdi2} is interpolated and computed separately and then added together.
 The frequency-domain equal-armlength response assumes the delays are all constant and equivalent to $L/c$, where $L$ is the chosen rigid armlength of the \gls{lisa} constellation.
 This reduces the necessary interpolation in the time-domain to basic phase shifts in the frequency-domain, greatly simplifying and accelerating the computation.